lmboucher/plume-drone-measurements/remote_station/RemSt_README.md

 [Here](https://github.com/lmboucher/plume-drone-measurements/blob/main/remote_station/GPS_communication_only.py) is a little example of a Python script to communicate with your GPS module.

+## Create a program to communicate with the PMS5303 Plantower module

+[Here](https://github.com/lmboucher/plume-drone-measurements/blob/main/remote_station/PMS_datalogger_only.py) is a little example of a Python script to communicate with your PMS5303 Plantower module.

 # Raspberry setting for the data transmission to another device

 The communication module used here is a RFD 868x-EU device.
 Thanks to a USB-FTDI cable, it is plugged in the Raspberry via USB port.

 The first and most important step is to determine in which serial port the information pass : look at your ports without plugging in the communication module by using `ls /dev/` in your Terminal.
 Then plug in the communication module and look at `ls /dev/` again.
 On Linux you can even safely add `| grep tty` at the end of the command.
 This time a port should have appeared.
 In my case it is sometimes `ttyACM0` and sometimes `ttyACM1` (but I have also the GPS module and the multisensor board connected).

+When you have the communication port name, you are ready to read and write information in the port.
+Use the serial library to open the port and write the information you wish in it.
+You would use in the beginning `my_port = serial.Serial(my_port_name_with_path, my_baudrate, my_timeout)`.
+The information transiting from one communication modem to another one must be encoded.
+So use `my_port.write(my_string.encode())`.
+By default `utf-8` encoding is used.
+When this is done it is over.
+The ground station has to take the flame.

+# Raspberry setting for the log of the multisensor board data

+Here, the code is inspired of the code given by the multisensor library.